Ol Doinyo Lengai

 Since 1983 the lava has gradually filled the crater and now it is filled with carbonatites and it seems that this is endangering the stability of crater rims.

-As the carbonatite lava spread over the surrounding plains, it has changed the soil.
+As the carbonatite lava spread over the surrounding plains, it changed the soil.
 These grasslands are rich with succulents and serve as pasture for numerous wildebeest calves.

 - Frederick Belton, Ol Doinyo Lengai, The Mountain of God .
-Accessed on June 26, 2017
+Accessed on June 26, 2017.

-This category includes most unusual and interesting volcanoes of the world.
+This category includes the most unusual and interesting volcanoes of the world.

-Over the last 10,000 years in some 1,500 places around the Earth through the crust of the planet has been emitted lava, ash and gases from the mantle of Earth.
-Each of these places could be considered to be an active volcano.
-Every year some 50 – 70 volcanoes are erupting, at any moment there are some 20 – 30 eruptions on-going.
+Over the last 10,000 years in some 1,500 places around the Earth mantle of Earth has emitted lava, ash, and gases through the crust of the planet.
+Each of these places is an active volcano.
+Some 50 – 70 volcanoes erupt every year and at any moment there are some 20 – 30 eruptions ongoing.

 This impressive scientific resource presents up-to-date information on ten thousand years of volcanic activity on Earth.
 In the decade and a half since the previous edition was published new studies have refined assessments of the ages of many volcanoes, and several thousand new eruptions have been documented.

 This book describes the interrelationship between the spectacular geology of an area of East Africa that includes a branch of the rift valley, as well as giant freestanding ice-capped mountains and extraordinarily toxic, alkaline lakes, and some of the greatest concentrations of wildlife on Earth.
-It suggests that geological processes that have shaped the iconic landforms, including active volcanoes, may also be responsible for the unusually diverse speciation which characterises the region.
+It suggests that geological processes that have shaped the iconic landforms, including active volcanoes, may also be responsible for the unusually diverse speciation which characterizes the region.